gioui/giouiorg/content/doc/contribute.md

 mailing list with the `git send-email` command.
 See [git-send-email.io](https://git-send-email.io) for a thorough setup guide.

-If you have a [sourcehut](https://sr.ht) account, you can also email a patch in a browser from the front page of your forked version of the Gio repository.
+If you have a [sourcehut](https://sr.ht) account, you can also fork the Gio repository, push your changes to that and use the web-based flow for emailing the patch.
+Start the process by click the "Prepare a patchset" button on the front page of your fork.

 ## git send-email setup